MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-ad-aad-built-in-security-groups.md

 ## Prerequisites

-- **Organization connection:** Have your Azure DevOps organization [connected to Microsoft Entra ID](../accounts/connect-organization-to-azure-ad.md)
+- **Organization connection:** Have your Azure DevOps organization [connected to Microsoft Entra ID](../accounts/connect-organization-to-azure-ad.md).
 - **Permissions:**
   - Have Microsoft Entra Administrator permissions.
-The Directory Administrator can delegate those permissions to you in the [Azure portal](https://ms.portal.azure.com/#home)
+The Directory Administrator can delegate those permissions to you in the [Azure portal](https://ms.portal.azure.com/#home).
-  - Be a member of the **Project Collection Administrators** group in Azure DevOps
+  - Be a member of the **Project Collection Administrators** group in Azure DevOps.
 - **Access:** Ensure you have at least **Basic** access in Azure DevOps.

 ::: moniker-end